awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

-# Configuring the CloudWatch Agent for Prometheus Monitoring<a name="ContainerInsights-Prometheus-Setup-configure"></a>
+# Scraping Additional Prometheus sources and Importing Those Metrics<a name="ContainerInsights-Prometheus-Setup-configure"></a>

 The CloudWatch agent with Prometheus monitoring needs two configurations to scrape the Prometheus metrics\.
 One is for the standard Prometheus configurations as documented in [<scrape\_config>](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) in the Prometheus documentation\.
 The other is for the CloudWatch agent configuration\.

-For Amazon EKS clusters, the configurations are defined in the `prometheus-eks.yaml` YAML file as two config maps:
+For Amazon EKS clusters, the configurations are defined in `prometheus-eks.yaml` \(for the EC2 launch type\) or `prometheus-eks-fargate.yaml` \(for the Fargate launch type\) as two config maps:
 + The `name: prometheus-config` section contains the settings for Prometheus scraping\.
 + The `name: prometheus-cwagentconfig` section contains the configuration for the CloudWatch agent\.
 You can use this section to configure how the Prometheus metrics are collected by CloudWatch\.
 For example, you specify which metrics are to be imported into CloudWatch, and define their dimensions\.